Au79man/Au79man.github.io/README.md

 ## About me

-Im originally from florida and lived my first 10 years there then moved to texas in 2014.
-My favorite hobbies include competitive swimming , working out , and studying sport medicine.
-My favorite food is PP&J.
+I am originally from Florida ,and then lived my first 10 years there then moved to Texas in 2014.
+My favorite hobbies include competitive swimming, working out, and studying sport medicine.
+My favorite food is PB&J.

 ## Education